soarcn/UndoBar/README.md

 How to use this library
 =======

-- Download this libary, import to your IDE (eclipse...) as libary project.
+- Download this library, import to your IDE (eclipse...) as library project.
 - Using Gradle(from 0.5):

 ```xml